 Buildings don’t just collapse for no reason.
 Even so, finding out why a building collapsed can be extremely difficult.
 You need an accident attorney with both experience and financial resources by your side.

-At William G. Kolodner, P.A., our Baltimore personal injury lawyers know how to approach these complex cases.
+At WGK Personal Injury Lawyers, our Baltimore personal injury lawyers know how to approach these complex cases.
 We will:

 - Investigate to find the evidence to support your claim